leifker/sqs_consumer/README.md

 ### Multi-stage & Non-Root Docker

 The `Dockerfile` includes a multi-stage build to prevent build artifacts from being present in the final image and care is taken to ensure a non-root user is used for security.
+Final image size is 210MB, switching to Alpine image may be able to improve this further.

 ## Future Work